Veniamin Borisov

-Veniamin Ivanovich Borisov (Вениами́н Ива́нович Бори́сов; 16 April 1935, in Susanino, Kostroma Oblast, Russian SFSR – 6 October 2014, in Saint Petersburg) was a Soviet Russian painter, a member of the Saint Petersburg Union of Artists (before 1992 – the Leningrad branch of Union of Artists of Russian Federation, lived and worked in Saint Petersburg, regarded as one of the representatives of the Leningrad school of painting.
+Veniamin Ivanovich Borisov (Вениами́н Ива́нович Бори́сов; 16 April 1935 – 6 October 2014) was a Soviet Russian painter, a member of the Saint Petersburg Union of Artists (before 1992 – the Leningrad branch of Union of Artists of Russian Federation, lived and worked in Saint Petersburg, regarded as one of the representatives of the Leningrad school of painting.

 Biography

 Veniamin Ivanovich Borisov was born on 16 April 1935 in Susanino village, Kostroma Oblast of the Russian Federation.
 Symbolically, it is in this village a famous Russian artist Alexei Savrasov in 1871 painted from nature his most known painting The Rooks Have Come Back.

 In 1944 the family moved to the city of Oryol.
 There the future artist studied in high school and also at the Art Studio.
 Then he went to the Art College in the town of Yelets.
 After graduating Art College, Borisov in 1957 went to Leningrad and joined the Department of Painting of the Repin Institute of Arts, where he studied of Vladimir Gorb, Vitaly Vjaltsev, Valery Pimenov.
 In 1963 Borisov graduated from Repin Institute of Arts in Joseph Serebriany workshop.
 His graduate work was genre painting In the native village.

 Borisov first participated in an exhibition in 1957.
-Since the mid-1960s he regularly participate in Art exhibitions, showing his work together with works by the leading masters of fine arts of the Leningrad.
+Since the mid-1960s he regularly participates in Art exhibitions, showing his work together with works by the leading masters of fine arts of the Leningrad.
 He painted landscapes, still lifes, genre scenes, and portraits.
 In 1968 he was admitted to the Leningrad Union of Artists.
 In 1960–1980 years he repeatedly worked in the House of creativity Staraya Ladoga.